 Monica, removed from her own social networks with no friends or support, is less than enamoured with the idea of her husband owning a farm.
 She longs to return to church and have friends herself, instead of living in a double-wide in the middle of absolute nowhere, an hour’s drive from anything.
 Including the hospital that they need access to for David’s heart murmur, a stressor on the family that lurks under the surface.
-Anne take cares of her little brother, trying to ensure that he doesn’t run, and disturb his weak heart.
+Anne takes care of her little brother, trying to ensure that he doesn’t run, and disturb his weak heart.
 But little David, you can tell that he is dying to run the expanse of the fields of their big open farm.

 It’s interesting to think that Anne and David are, in this film set in the ’80s, some of the first of the latchkey kid generations.
 They’re too young to be home alone while their parents are at work, and they drink Mountain Dew and watch American wrestling.
 Monica and Jacob use the last of the energy that they have at the end of the day to bicker at each other over, what else do couples bicker over?
 Money.
 Jacob needs it to start up his farm.
 From slugs to water access, he is beset with problems.
 While he’s cutting financial corners in order to dig his own well for water and planting crops with the help of free labour from Paul, he can’t seem to get ahead.
 Monica continues to view the farm as a petty distraction, and now, being so far from anything, she is worried for David’s health.

 Monica and Jacob continue to explore options about how they can take care of their kids when they are at work.
 Monica asks for help from her mom, Soonja (Yuh-Jung Youn, The Bacchus Lady, Beasts Clawing at Straws).
 The arrival of Anne and David’s grandmother flips the entire family dynamic, as she is sly, silly, fun, and full of wisdom, but hopeless at cooking or baking cookies, much to David’s disappointment.
 Instead, she teaches David and Anne card games and watches American wrestling with them.